QuartzWarrior/DiscordToolsGO/README.md

 This program checks the availability of Discord vanity URLs by making a GET request to the Discord API.
 Vanities are classified as "available" or "taken" based on the API response.
 Run with `go run main.go`.

+## DiscordNitroChecker

+This program validates Discord Nitro gift codes by making a GET request to the Discord API.
+Codes are classified as "valid" or "invalid" based on the API response.
+Run with `go run main.go`.

 ## Usage

 Ensure all tokens are valid Discord tokens with DiscordTokenChecker.
 If `tokens.txt` is empty, you will be prompted to input tokens when running the programs.
 Use the command `go run main.go` to run a program.